-5.20.A.
+- 5.20.A.
 Parking Areas.
 Off-street vehicular parking facilities shall be provided in accordance with the regulations set forth in the Zoning Ordinance, which regulations are incorporated herein by reference.
-Vehicular parking facilities for land uses other than detached single-family residences shall be designed in accordance with the following provisions:

-5.20.A.1.
-Parking facilities shall not be permitted within 10 feet of a side or rear property line unless formal arrangements, satisfactory to the Township, have been made for the establishment of a common parking facility.

-5.20.A.2.
-Parking spaces shall be guarded by curbs or other protective devices, which are arranged so that parked cars cannot project into the streets, yards or walkways.
+Vehicular parking facilities for land uses other than detached single-family residences shall be designed in accordance with the following provisions: - 5.20.A.1.
+Parking facilities shall not be permitted within 10 feet of a side or rear property line unless formal arrangements, satisfactory to the Township, have been made for the establishment of a common parking facility. - 5.20.A.2.
+Parking spaces shall be guarded by curbs or other protective devices, which are arranged so that parked cars cannot project into the streets, yards or walkways. - 5.20.A.3.
+Interior drives between rows of parking spaces shall have the minimum widths indicated in the following table:

-Angle of Parking Minimum Width (Feet) one-way Traffic Minimum Width (Feet) two-way Traffic
+Minimum Width (Feet) one-way Minimum Width (Feet) two-way

+Angle of Parking Traffic Traffic

 90 Degrees 25 25

 60 Degrees 20 22

 45 Degrees 18 22

 30 Degrees 11 22

 Parallel 11 22